 So that children can solve more complex problems, NumBots’ intelligent practice methodology focuses on automatic recall of number facts as well as developing conceptual understanding.

 Pupils choose their own Bot before launching into ‘Story’ and ‘Challenge’ modes, where our algorithm takes care of their learning.
 As they progress, pupils collect achievement badges and unlock hundreds of new levels and challenges.

-We believe Sumdog, TTrockstars and Numbots are fantastic tools for keeping the children of Fairlawn School engaged in maths.
+We believe TTRockstars and Numbots are fantastic tools for keeping the children of Fairlawn School engaged in maths.
 We hope that this guide will enable you to be involved too.
-If you have any further questions, please do ask Mrs Dhillon.
+If you have any further questions, please do ask Mrs Dhillon or Miss Thomas.

-The home learning expectations for Year 6 are determined by the class teachers as they prepare the children for secondary school.
-There will be a weekly writing task set.
+The home learning expectations for Years 5 and 6 are determined by the class teachers as they begin to prepare the children for secondary school.
+There will always be a weekly maths and writing task set.